Story Elements- Teaching Tips

 The Standards:

-Here is the break-down of the standards first through third grade.
+Here is a breakdown of the standards for first through third grade.

 • RL.K.3: With prompting and support, identify characters, settings, and major events in a story.